-Memorial Hermann Health System (MHHS) and each of the hospitals owned or operated by MHHS MHS Physicians of Texas Memorial Hermann Urgent Care, PLLC Memorial Hermann Hospital Based Physician Group Memorial Hermann Medical Group Memorial Hermann Community Benefits Corporation Memorial Hermann Pharmacy Services, LLC
+features advanced medical equipment and state-of-the-art technology used to address diverse health care needs, from quick outpatient visits to procedures requiring highly specialized inpatient care.
+These Affiliated Entities include: Memorial Hermann Health System (MHHS) and each of the hospitals owned or operated by MHHS Physicians of Memorial Hermann Memorial Hermann Medical Group Memorial Hermann Community Benefit Corporation Memorial Hermann Physician Network (MHMD)

-The Affiliated Entities and the Physicians and Allied Professionals who have privileges to practice at such entities participate in an Organized Health Care Arrangement (OHCA) for the sole purpose of complying with the HIPAA Privacy Rule.
-The entities participating in the OHCA may share your medical information with each other as necessary to carry out treatment, payment and health care operations as described in this Joint Notice.
+The Affiliated Entities and the physicians and allied professionals who have privileges to practices at such entities participate in an Organized Health Care Arrangement (OHCA) for the sole purpose of complying with the HIPAA Privacy Rule.
+The Affiliated Entities participating in the OHCA may share your medical information with each other as necessary to carry out treatment, payment, and health care operations as described in this Notice.
+This Notice does not apply to your information in the custody of or the information practices of your physician or allied professional in his or her private office.
+For the purposes of complying with the Texas Medical Privacy Act, Texas Health & Safety Code 181, the following Memorial Hermann entities shall also be subject to the privacy practices described in this Notice: